MLMadeSimple/Python-Machine-Learning-Tutorials/Classification/Predicting Heart Medication for a Patient/README.md

 y = df["Drug"]
 ```

 Next, we split our training and testing data.
 This process takes a percentage of the data to actually do training on.
 The rest of the data is used for scoring the model, where we make predictions from our model with the data we already know the target for.
 The score comes from the percentage of predictions which yeilded the same result as the result we knew.
+The score will always be a number between 0 and 1 with 0 being the worst and 1 being the best.
 I like to use an 80%/20% split, however, other splits work like 70%/30% and 75%/25%.
 This step also selects random instances for the training and testing datasets which is why the scores for each model vary so much from each run.
 ```python
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2)
 ```